AppFlowy-IO/AppFlowy-Docs/appflowy/install-appflowy/README.md

 These are instructions for an end user.
 {% endhint %}

 These are the installation instructions for an end user.
-If you wish to contribute to AppFlowy or if you just want to view and run directly from source code please visit the [Broken link](broken-reference "mention") section.
+If you wish to contribute to AppFlowy or if you just want to view and run directly from source code please visit the [Install AppFlowy](../readme/install-appflowy.md "mention") section.

 You can view the [requirements.md](requirements.md "mention")